Melaka Entry Requirements

 Includes

-China India Sri Lanka Nepal Myanmar Serbia Montenegro
+China India Myanmar Nepal Sri Lanka Bangladesh Pakistan Bhutan Serbia Montenegro

 Visa Required

-How to Apply: Apply at nearest Malaysian embassy or high commission with completed application form, passport photos, financial proof, travel itinerary, and accommodation confirmation.
-Processing takes 5-15 working days.
+How to Apply: Apply at nearest Malaysian diplomatic mission with completed application, passport photos, flight itinerary, hotel bookings, and financial proof.
+Processing time varies (3-10 working days).

 Arrival Process